Sri Nisargadatta Maharaj (1897-1981), Life & Teachings of Bombay's Fiery Sage of Liberating Wisdom

 Maharaj did not have to do this work, but spontaneously and most generously he did: letting folks invade his private space, which he had turned into a low-key, semi-public center for nondual awakening, therein to tirelessly teach, guide and awaken us with endless graciousness, never charging a single paisa (cent) for all his generous bounty.
 And he asked for no service or gifts from devotees.
 (But he allowed prasad-gifts of fruit or flowers to be brought and distributed to all, and he did accept from some of us our purchased boxes of the incense-brand regularly wafting in his mezzanine loft.)
 Some of us were also immensely grateful to receive one-on-one quality-time with the venerable old sage—wherein he briefly chatted with us with jocular warmth and even tender affection, frequently beamed his unusually intense and caring gaze into our depths, or worked in enigmatic ways with our subtle-energy fields, especially, it seemed, during the bhajan-singing sessions.

 For instance, one evening, while several of us stood with him and sang the traditional devotional songs, featuring especially the hymns of Marathi Sant Tukaram, the Maharaj came over, paced back and forth, looked at me with great loving intensity, then carefully shifted me a few times, first here, then there, to different spots in the room.
 This and the unusual look in his eyes suggested that he was aligning me with subtly-detectable energy fields pervading his shrine room.
 Perhaps it was for this reason that he once declared within earshot of several of us: "Those who think they understand come only to the talks.
 Those who really understand come to the bhajans."
 This remark suggests that Maharaj held a much richer, subtler view of the significance of the bhajans than when he apparently dismissed them on a few other occasions as "pointless," only performed in "obedience" to a request by his Guru that they be done four times daily.
-(For full text and audio files of these bhajans as sung by Nisargadatta's co-disciple Sri Ranjit Maharaj and his disciples, go to www.sadguru.com/Bhajans.html)
+(For audio files of some of these bhajans as sung by Nisargadatta's co-disciple Sri Ranjit Maharaj and his disciples, go to www.sadguru.com/bhajan.php)

 In 1980, toward life’s end, Maharaj's body was showing all the symptoms of a virulent, painful throat cancer.
 This didn’t deter him from accepting into his apartment the never-ending stream of visitors from all walks of life and from all over the world who came to him to discover spiritual truth and the timeless peace of the Absolute.
 Though it was agony for him to speak, nevertheless, for the sake of dissolving all ignorance, Nisargadatta with great energy and vigor invited and answered their questions for three hours daily, he presided over the rousing bhajan sessions, and carried out the ritual worship of his lineage of gurus.
 And he still took his fairly long walks on the seashore in the mornings and evenings.
 Some of these activities fell off toward the last weeks of his life, but he continued to somehow courageously muster the ability to talk through the physical pain with visitors right up to his very last days.